aromediainc/aromedia-blockchain-contracts/README.md

 This project is licensed under the **Business Source License 1.1** (BUSL-1.1).

 You may use this code for non-production purposes.
-For commercial/production use, please contact us for licensing.
+For commercial/production use, please contact Aro Media Inc. for licensing.

 ---